ASGRC Student Government

 - The Freshman Representative shall be in charge of all social networking sites affiliated with ASGRC.
 The social networking sites shall be used as a tool to keep the student body informed in regards to the ASGRC and shall be updated weekly.

-- All class Representatives must uphold the same attendance and G.P.A. policy as senators (Reference Article II, Sections 1, 2.).
-When in violation of these policies, class Representatives shall be subject to the probationary procedure in Article II, Section 3.
+- All class Representatives must uphold the same attendance and G.P.A. requirements as senators (Reference Article II, Sections 1, 2.).
+When in violation of these requirements, class Representatives shall be subject to the probationary procedure in Article II, Section 3.

 The Sophomore and Freshman Representatives are to report to the ASGRC President on committee days, attend senate meetings, and senate training events.